 5 Ways to Combine Old and New at Your Holiday Meal

-This year will be Ava's first Thanksgiving, first Hanukkah, and first Christmas.
+This year will be my daughter’s first Thanksgiving, first Hanukkah, and first Christmas.
 It's got me thinking a lot about what kind of traditions we want her to have around the holidays.
 Not that she'll be eating a whole lot this year (more like wearing it!), but now really is the time to start those traditions that she'll grow to value and expect as she gets older.

 In a recent episode of one of my favorite podcasts, The Sporkful, host Dan Pashman talks about this same feeling.
 His kids are a little older, and he's stressed about creating the perfect Thanksgiving menu to give his girls the most wonderful food memories (and keep them coming back to HIS table year after year).
 But, with the constant barrage of NEW and EXCITING and UNBELIEVABLE ways to cook your Thanksgiving feast on all corners of the internet and TV, there is a ton of pressure to innovate and impress.
 He calls it "The Wheel of Infinite Thanksgiving Anxiety".